saucelabs/sauce-docs/docs/secure-connections/ipsec-vpn.md

 | 1,000 | 2 | 1.5Gbps
 | 2,000 | 2 | 3Gbps

-Bandwidth requirements for testing depend on the number of pages downloaded by each test, and the approximate size of each page.
+Bandwidth recommendations for testing depend on the number of pages downloaded by each test, and the approximate size of each page.
 To estimate your requirements, we recommend running 25-40 concurrent sessions through a proxy while observing network usage patterns.
 You should have enough bandwidth to download a page in 3 to 5 seconds.

 Multiple users can run different tests simultaneously through the same tunnel, as long as the number is within the threshold of your concurrency limits/allocations.

-## Tunnel Permissions

-IPSec VPN tunnel sharing permissions are established by Sauce Labs on the back end during initial setup and tunnel creation on your network.
-During this process, your organization can select from two permissions options:

-* Restrict IPSec VPN tunnel access to only the Organization Admin; or
-* Share IPSec VPN tunnel access organization-wide with all users

-At this time, we don't support granting permissions to individual users.

-To switch between the above permissions settings, your Organization Admin would need to contact Sauce Labs Support and we'll configure it for you.

-To verify that you have access to your organization's IPSec VPN tunnel, head to Tunnels.
-If the tunnel name and details are displayed here, it means you have access.

 ## Testing with IPSec VPN Tunnels